manaswinidas/conferences_talks/README.md

 ## Presentations added

+#### Make the most of open source
+>> *Presented in the Industrial Talk series organized by The Uplift Project on June 27, 2021*

+This session covers what, why and how about open source, including opportunities and what open source paves way for and why should we consider choosing the open source way.
+Find the slides [here](2021/Make-the-most-of-open-source.pdf).
 #### Level up with GitHub actions, bots and CI/CD
 >> *Presented in Open Source Day organized by GirlCode on June 5, 2021*